 Will you be able to tell that I have veneers?

 Your dentist will take special care to ensure that your veneers match your existing teeth.
-The veneers will be color matched to your surrounding teeth, making them look like your natural teeth.
+They will be color matched to your surrounding teeth, making them look as natural as possible.

 How much do veneers cost?

 Depending on the type of veneer and how many veneers you would like, the price will differ.
 Contact our office to learn more about veneers pricing and payment plans.

 If you are ready to take your smile to the next step or have any additional questions, contact our office to schedule a cosmetic dental consultation.
 North Shore Restorative & Implant Dentistry Phone Number (516) 484-6394

 Keeping your gums healthy is vital to ensuring that your mouth stays clean and your teeth stay intact and in pristine condition.
 Incorporating a few simple steps into your daily oral hygiene routine will keep your teeth and gums healthy, happy and your smile shining bright for years to come.